Ananya200314/IITM_TDS_Project2/media/README.md

 3. The reliance on a singular language (English) may alienate potential audiences and should prompt further consideration for multi-language content development strategies.

-4. The popularity of the title ìKanda Naal Mudhalî suggests that specific themes or narratives resonate well with the audience, making it a case study template for future productions.
+4. The popularity of the title ‚ÄúKanda Naal Mudhal‚Äù suggests that specific themes or narratives resonate well with the audience, making it a case study template for future productions.

 #### Recommendations